agendav/agendav/doc/source/admin/configuration.rst

 General configuration (config.php)
 ----------------------------------

 ``config.php`` file specifies general options about AgenDAV environment.
-Please, do not change variables which don't appear below unles you really know what you are doing.
+It loads a set of default option values from ``defaults.php``, but it is recommended to configure all of the following variables.

 .. confval:: base_url